An Electronic Manual Focus Camera - the Nikon N6000 (F-601M)

 Your best bet is to check current prices on Amazon and eBay.
 If you aren’t happy with what’s available, check weekly and eventually the camera you want will show up.

-Camera Battery - CR-P2
+CR-P2 Camera Battery

 A single CR-P2 battery is used.
 In terms of non-rechargeable camera batteries, these are mid-priced.